At the height of my illness I was 25 stone (bottom pic), above me today at around 17 stone (give or take a few pound ;))!

 November 1, 2016

 So I can truly say this was one of the worst part of my life and defo a struggle for Jasmine.
 I never forget how I got the call to let me know my little girl was in hospital pretty much fighting for her life.
 I had just started working at my second company in the IT world and everything was going great.
 One late Thursday afternoon around 4pm I was getting call after call for about 20 minutes from…Read more

 January 1, 2017

 Ok so for around 3 years I was working towards becoming and IT professional.
 I had the qualifications, I had a role with Vodafone (previous post) but I didn’t feel like I was achieving my true potential.
 I actually didn’t know what I had to do, to become an IT professional.
 I went off and invested in an official Microsoft certification (MCSA), it cost me around £1,500GBP to complete.
 This course give me a great insight into the level of knowledge needed to be an IT professional.
 My thoughts were that if I invested £1,500 and got a pay rise of around £4,000 this would be a great investment.
 This did happen!!
 In fact my wages have doubled in 3 years since starting at Vodafone and I am now the Incident Manager for a large gambling company, managing their business systems (such as HR and Payroll).
 Right now I face personal challenges in my current role.
-The medication I take (as I am sure you are aware) makes me really drowsy and it’s such a challenge to just get up…Read more
+The medication I take (as I am sure you are aware) makes me really drowsy and it’s such…Read more